henry-48/-AJCAI_2025-Augmentation-and-Transformation-for-Nighttime-Cloud-Segmentation/README.md

 servation systems.
 This work aims to enhance the reliability and value of au- tonomous observatory operations under diverse nighttime environments.

-In this repoitory, we has list three model used to verificate the useof the augmentation and transformation pipeline.
-Each of them are adopted for the cloud segmentation task.
+🚀 Features
+Three Segmentation Models: Use to be SOTA method in Cloud Segmentation task

-The detail of the implementation of each augmentaiton technique is list in Augmentation Implementations.
+Augmentation and Transformation Pipeline: Each Technique is implemented in Augmentation Implementations.

-The day-to-night style transfer is created by viraj kadam from kaggle on city day-to-night task.
-I adopted it to the cloud day-to-night.
+Day-to-Night Style Transfer: Adapted from Viraj Kadam's Cityscapes day-to-night translation

+Reproducible Experiments: Complete code for paper results